raspberrypilearning/cd-intermediate-html-css-sushi/en/step_8.md

 Note: You can also click the coloured square instead of the text: this lets you use a colour picker tool.

+--- collapse ---
+---
-How is this special?
+title: How is this special?
 Surely it's the same as changing your code?!
+---

 + To see why it's different, Refresh the page.
 Notice how the text went back to its original colour?

 When you change code using the Dev Tools you are **temporarily** changing what it looks like **in your browser**.
 You aren't actually changing the files in your website.
 This is handy because it means you can **test** out loads of different values and **instantly** see what they look like, **without touching your code files**.

+--- /collapse ---

 + Click in the space after the colour.
 A new line starts, where you can type more CSS.
 Enter the following: